National Zoo and Conservation Biology Institute (NZCBI)

 McShea, William, Ecology Researcher.
 B.A.
 (1977) Bucknell University; M.S.
 (1981) University of New Hampshire; Ph.D.
 (1985) State University of New York, Binghamton.
 Research specialties: Wildlife management, ecology of non-game animals, surveys of mammals and birds, conservation of deer, citizen science-pollinator and invasive plant surveys, temperate forest dynamics, forest tree demographics, forest seed production, conservation in Southeast Asia and China; Surveys of large mammals in Asia; warm season grass restoration.
 Contact: McSheaW@si.edu

 Pitt, William C., Deputy Director, Smithsonian Conservation Biology Institute.
 B.S.
 (1992) University of Minnesota, Minneapolis; M.S.
 (1995) and Ph.D.
 (1999) Utah State University, Logan.
-Research specialties: animal behavior, invasive species, predator prey dynamics, and toxicological risk.
+Research specialties: Animal behavior, invasive species, predator prey dynamics, and toxicological risk.
 Contact: PittW@si.edu

 Pukazhenthi, Budhan, Ungulate Biologist, Department of Reproductive Sciences.
 B.V.Sc.
 (1987) Madras Veterinary College, India; M.S.
 (1992), Ph.D.
 (1996) University of Maryland.
-Research specialties: Ungulate reproduction and conservation; gamete biology (sperm, eggs and embryos); cryobiology; assisted reproduction in endangered species, in situ conservation and training.
+Research specialties: Ungulate reproduction and conservation; gamete biology (sperm, eggs and embryos); cryobiology; assisted reproduction in endangered species, genomics, in situ conservation and training.
 Contact: PukazhenthiB@si.edu

 Rodriguez-Clark, Kate, Population Ecologist, B.S.
 (1992) and B.A.
 (1993) Stanford University; M.Phil.
 (1995) Cambridge University; Ph.D.
 (2002) Princeton University.
 Research specialties: Population management (particularly group management), agroforestry habitat protection.
 Contact: Rodriguez-ClarkKM@si.edu